vishnubob/pixace/README.md

 ## How do I install it?

 You will need to install this python package either as a local package or as a docker image.
 There is a lot of package dependencies, so I recommend using docker.
-The docker image is GPU enabled, but the image will also work if no GPU is available.
-If you are using docker, just clone this repository and build the image:
+The container is GPU enabled, but there is also a CPU only version of the dockerfile as well.
+To use docker, just clone this repository and build the image:

 ```
+# for GPU
 git clone https://github.com/vishnubob/pixace/
 cd pixace

+# for GPU
 docker build -t pixace .

+# for CPU
+docker build -f Dockerfile.cpu -t pixace .
 ```

 If you don't have docker, you can use pip to install the package from github onto your local system: